akaleeroy/collapse-lingo/README.md

 <kbd>Identify / Coin</kbd>
 <kbd>Conservation</kbd>
+<kbd>Cultural Evolution</kbd>

 high-tech dip
 :   making use of advanced technology while available to vet designs and best practices that can be passed on and implemented by low-tech means.

 A [technological triage](#technological-triage) effort to brace a technology with chances of survival through the collapse of industrial civilization.
-The type of technology can be 2) somewhat dependent and has been re-engineered to survive 3) independent, or 4) defunct and brought back from the dead.
+The type of technology can be somewhat dependent and has been re-engineered to survive (2), independent (3), or defunct (4) and brought back from the dead.

 It can be a **re-engineering effort,** for example producing slide rules to help replace a vulnerable but critical electronic technology.
 Or it can be a **refinement effort,** aimed at increasing the accessibility and ubiquity of a technology already presumed saved.
 For example doing computer simulations to determine an optimal design for a hand tool.